Anuraag03/CMS_AutoEnroller/README.md

 # CMS_AutoEnroller
 A Python Script that automates the enrolling process of the course management system of BITS Pilani Hyd Campus

-##Programming Languages and Modules
+## Programming Languages and Modules
-Python
+- Python 3
-Selenium Module
+- Selenium Module(find documentation <a href='https://selenium-python.readthedocs.io/'>here</a>
+- Auto Py to exe module from <a href='https://github.com/brentvollebregt/auto-py-to-exe'>here</a>